tidues/GeneralMap/README.md

 ```python
 [(2, 3), [4, 5, 6], {6: 7, 7: 8}, range(1, 4), slice(1, 11, 2)]
 ```
-notice different structures have their own unique lifting behavior predefined.
+notice different structures have their own unique lifting behaviors predefined.

 In defualt, the gMap will not crossing string to apply function on each character, but this can be changed: